ottipc/petitcode/content/pages/index/index.en.md

 slug: "index"
 date: "2019-01-30T03:49:16.408Z"
 title: "petitcode - the avantgarde web agency Berlin and worldwide"
-description: "Petitcode is a creative collective of senior technology specialists.
+description: "petitcode is a creative collective of senior technology specialists.
 Whether you need a webdesign freelancer or a complete software solution, we only offer the best."
 theme: "sections"
 ---